Ensono/stacks-dotnet/README.md

 dotnet new --uninstall Amido.Stacks.Templates
 ```

+#### Important parameters

+- **-n|--name**
+  - Sets the project name
+    - Omitting it will result in the project name being the same as the folder where the command has been ran from
+- **-d|--domain**
+  - Sets the name of the aggregate root object.
+It is also the name of the collection within CosmosDB instance.
+- **-o|--output**
+  - Sets the path to where the project is added
+  - Omitting the parameter will result in the creation of a new folder

 #### Creating a new WebAPI project with the template

 Let's say you want to create a brand new WebAPI for your project.